Yaoir/VideoPoker-Go-WebAssembly/README.md

 ## Release Notes

-This is the initial public release of November 2018.
+This release is for early December 2018.
 The game engine works, and you can see a simple Go/WebAssembly app in action.

 I may not have it running at all times, but to play the game, you can try this web page: